Myuuiii/Myuuiii/README.md

 - 💻 Currently employed outside of the IT field
 - 🌱 I'm a student at [`Windesheim University of Applied Sciendes`] for my Computer Science bachelors degree
-- 🎓 I have graduated with a Application and Media development degree from [`Deltion College`]
+- 🎓 I have graduated with an Application and Media development degree from [`Deltion College`]

 #### 💬 Languages I know